probcomp/metaprob/README.md

 A language for probabilistic programming and metaprogramming, embedded in [Clojure](https://clojure.org/).

-Metaprob is currently alpha software, and everything about it is subject to change.
+**Note: Metaprob is currently highly unstable research software, and everything about it is subject to change.**

 ## Key features